-The Commission is authorized by the Wetlands Protection Act and the Carver Wetlands Protection Bylaw to hold public hearings on all projects within 100 feet of any wetland, including cranberry bogs, and within 200 feet of a perennial river or stream.
-In 2012, the Commission held public hearings for 21 new requests for permits and projects near wetlands (up from 18 and 11 in the previous two years).
+The Commission is authorized by the Wetlands Protection Act and the Carver Wetlands Protection Bylaw to hold public hearings on all projects within 100 feet of any wetland, including cranberry bogs (unless that project is agriculturally-exempt), and within 200 feet of a perennial river or stream.
+In 2012, the Commission held public hearings for 14 new requests for permits and projects near wetlands and 11 Certificates of Compliance were issued on other outstanding projects.
 All applications were permitted.
 All permits and Certificates of Compliance are recorded at the Plymouth County Registry of Deeds by our staff, ensuring timely recordation of legal documents and available information for landowners, and preventing delays for landowners who may be refinancing or selling their properties.
-Our staff consults with the DEP (Department of Environmental Protection), the Environmental Protection Agency (EPA), and the Army Corps of Engineers re: permits / regulations, keeping up-to-date with current laws.
-One Emergency Certification was issued to a North Carver business that needed access to the North Carver Water District's public water supply.
+Our staff consults with the Department of Environmental Protection (DEP), the Environmental Protection Agency (EPA), and the Army Corps of Engineers re: permits/regulations, keeping up-to-date with current laws.
+One Emergency Certification was issued to a North Carver landowner whose structure was a safety hazard and possible resource hazard and needed to be demolished.

 Our Commission meetings are broadcast on Carver's cable TV channel 15 on CCAT for those residents who are unable to attend.
-These meetings are also posted by CCAT staff on YouTube and again on Carver's official website at www.carverma.org.
-For more information about Conservation, our web-site can be viewed by going to the home page, looking to the left, and clicking on "Conservation" under "Town Hall."
+These meetings are also posted on Carver's official website at www.carverma.org and by CCAT staff on YouTube .
+For more information about Conservation, our web-site can be viewed by going to the home page, looking to the left, and clicking on "Conservation Commission" under "Town Hall."
 We welcome public input on what information should be available.

-In 2012 we continued to work collaboratively, through our Agent, with other town departments, to complete certain mandates or public service projects.
-Our Agent reviewed, commented on, and in some cases, wrote interdepartmental documents on behalf of the Commission and at the request of various other town departments: reviewed five Technical Review Committee reviews of site plan proposals for commercial, utility, or residential project proposals for the Planning Dept.; reviewed two Inspection and Evaluation Reports for the Tremont Street dam for the DPW; wrote portions of the Pre-Disaster Mitigation Plan (PDM) for the Emergency Operations Dept.; wrote the Cole Bog Management Cost Solicitation for the Agricultural Commission; and secured the Town's National Flood Insurance Program Certification with FEMA for the Board of Selectmen.
-On behalf of the Commission, our Agent produced Flood Plain Zone digital maps for the Emergency Operations Director's PDM Plan.
-Our Agent also began work on digital mapping of all impervious surfaces in town for the Commission and for the DPW per EPA requirements and is up-dating the town's storm drainage digital maps for Conservation and the DPW's use.
-Our Agent reviewed and wrote site evaluations for 15 sites under the Carver/Halifax Rehabilitation federal grant program requirements for the Planning Dept., continued our participation in the town's Department of Environmental Protection (DEP) 604(b) grant with other non-profit partners on water quality management planning, and applied with the DPW for the DEP's 319 grant for non-point source pollution mitigation to remediate stormwater and run-off into the Weweantic River.
+In 2013 we continued to work collaboratively, through our Agent, with other town departments, to complete certain mandates or public service projects.
+Our Agent reviewed, edited, and in some cases, wrote interdepartmental documents on behalf of the Commission and at the request of various other town departments: reviewed four Technical Review Committee reviews of site plan proposals for commercial, utility, or residential project proposals for the Planning Dept.; completed revisions of portions of the Pre-Disaster Mitigation (PDM) Plan for the Emergency Operations Dept.; produced a document detailing potential new native species plantings for the DPW's Route 58 upgrade project; and wrote a Community Preservation Act grant application for the Municipal Playground Committee to upgrade the Community Playground and maintain its ADA compliance.
+Our Agent also continued digital mapping of all impervious surfaces in town for the Commission and for the DPW per Environmental Protection Agency requirements and is up-dating the town's storm drainage digital maps for Conservation and the DPW's use.
+We also continued our participation in the town's Department of Environmental Protection (DEP) 604(b) grant with other non-profit partners on water quality management planning.

-Agent/Commission continued to produce educational material for the general public: water conservation brochures; posting documents on the Conservation page of the town website; and three educational conservation programs on the local cable station.
-The Conservation Dept. also held two joint Tree and Shrub Give-Away Days with the DPW and one Home Firewood Program at Camden Trail in South Carver.
+The Agent/Commission continued to produce educational material for the general public such as water conservation brochures and posting documents on the Conservation page of the town website.